obestwalter/py3status-pewpew/README.md

 We hope to do a release on PyPi soon, but at the moment, clone repo and `tox -e deploy` :)

+Make sure your user is part of the 'input' and 'dialout' groups if you are on Ubuntu, this is for evdev to be able to read the buttons:

+   $ sudo usermod -a -G dialout `whoami`
+   $ sudo usermod -a -G input `whoami`

 # testing

 run the tests with tox: